 The gift agreement from Lockheed Martin is accounted for under the accounting guidance for contributions received for a not-for-profit organization.
 The \$20,000,000 pledge was recorded on the consolidated financial statements during fiscal year ended June 30, 2015.
-A total of \$15,000,000 has been collected through June 30, 2016.
-The remaining pledge balance of \$5,000,000 is included in the contributions receivable detail disclosed in Note 3.
+The entire pledge balance has been paid as of June 30, 2017.

-During fiscal year 2015, Babson Global invested \$2,000,000 with the College's endowment funds.
+Babson Global has invested a total of \$4,000,000 with the College's endowment funds.
 These funds are board-designated and are considered unrestricted in nature.
 Funds will be held by the College on behalf of Babson Global in accordance with its policies and procedures governing the investment, management and distribution of endowment and other funds.
 The agreement may be terminated by a party if other parties fail to perform their obligations under the contract.